Yosef Alon

-Yosef (Joe) Alon (Hebrew: יוסף (ג'ו) אלון), born Josef Plaček, also known as Joe Alon (July 25, 1929 – July 1, 1973), was an Israeli Air Force officer and military attache to the U.S. who was mysteriously shot and killed in the driveway of his home in Chevy Chase, Maryland.
+Yosef (Joe) Alon (Hebrew: יוסף (ג'ו) אלון), born Josef Plaček (July 25, 1929 – July 1, 1973), was an Israeli Air Force officer and military attache to the U.S. who was shot and killed in the driveway of his home in Chevy Chase, Maryland.
+The killer was never identified and Alon's murder remains unsolved.

 Early life

 Alon was born Josef Plaček on kibbutz Ein Harod to Jewish immigrants from Czechoslovakia, Siegfried 'Friedl' and Thekla Plaček.
 When he was two, his family returned to Czechoslovakia, where they settled in Teplice, in the Sudetenland.
 Following the 1938 Munich Agreement, which resulted in the annexation of Sudetenland to Nazi Germany, Alon and his family moved to Prague.

 On the eve of World War II, Alon's father sent 10-year-old Josef and his elder brother David to the United Kingdom as part of the Kindertransport program.
 He was then adopted by George and Jenny Davidson, a childless Christian couple.

 Most of his family was wiped out during the Holocaust, with his parents being murdered at Auschwitz.
 Following the war, he returned to Czechoslovakia and attempted to start a career as a jeweler.
 He then graduated from a vocational school, and then enlisted in the Czechoslovak Air Force, where he successfully completed a pilot course.